jonro2955/odin_javascript_9_memory_card/public/README.md

 # Memory Card Game

 This project is a game built using React from [The Odin Project](https://www.theodinproject.com/).
-The goal is to demonstrate my understanding of of ReactJS functional components, hooks, state management and lifecycle methods.
+The goal is to demonstrate my understanding of ReactJS functional components, hooks, state management and lifecycle methods.

 <hr/>